JUNIOR POST-HIGH SCHOOL EXPLORATION AND OPTIONS PLANNING PRESENTATION:

 How to Interview

 Some colleges recommend or require an interview.
 This might take place at an admissions office at a school, or you may set up a meeting with an alum from that college who lives in the Chicago area.
-See Mr. Dailey in the CCRC to access additional tips on preparing for your interview.
+See Ms. Holmes in the CCRC to access additional tips on preparing for your interview.

 NCAA Eligibility Center – Students interested in participating in college athletics must register at the NCAA Eligibility Center.
 Information regarding eligibility, rules, regulations, and more can be obtained from this website.
 The Guide for the College Bound Student Athlete can be downloaded from this site.